 Dietitian Kate Patton, MEd, RD, CSSD, LD, breaks down the many water options available today.

-Sparkling water is tap water infused with carbon dioxide for carbonation.
+Sparkling water (or carbonated water) is tap water infused with carbon dioxide for carbonation.
 It won’t hydrate you any better than tap water, but you may prefer the tingly bubbles over the taste of flat water.